eva0marques/urbanheat/README.md

 Imports: [CrowdQCplus](https://github.com/dafenner/CrowdQCplus) , [INLA](https://www.r-inla.org) , testthat, data.table, devtools, doMC, foreach, dplyr, ggplot2, ggspatial, ggpubr, sf, sftime, stats, terra, tidyr, tidyterra, tidyverse, fields, lubridate

 ## Data
 Data is not provided as some datasets are not openly available.
+The data processing functions are not published as they are not relevant.
 See manuscript for more details.

 ## Folder structure and files content